swiftlang/swift-evolution/proposals/nnnn-rigidarray-uniquearray.md

 ## Source compatibility

-`RigidArray` and `UniqueArray` are new types within the standard library, so source should still be compatible.
-For developers using these types from [swift-collections](https://github.com/apple/swift-collections), those versions of these types will still be preferred by the compiler due to the shadowing rule for standard library type names.
+`RigidArray` and `UniqueArray` are new types within the Standard Library, so source should still be compatible.
+For developers using these types from [swift-collections](https://github.com/apple/swift-collections), those versions of these types will still be preferred by the compiler due to the shadowing rule for Standard Library type names.

 ## ABI compatibility

-The API introduced in this proposal are purely additive to the standard library's ABI; thus existing ABI is compatible.
+The API introduced in this proposal are purely additive to the Standard Library's ABI; thus existing ABI is compatible.

 ## Implications on adoption

-`RigidArray` and `UniqueArray` are new types within the standard library, so adopters must use at least the version of Swift that introduced these types.
+`RigidArray` and `UniqueArray` are new types within the Standard Library, so adopters must use at least the version of Swift that introduced these types.
 For developers using these types from [swift-collections](https://github.com/apple/swift-collections), it may make